-When talking about Ho Chi Minh City, I think all of you will imagine a vibrant and charming city, converges all the conveniences of a modern metropolis.
-However, there are so many attractions in Ho Chi Minh City that we can spend our time enjoying and discovering with relatives and friends.
+Ho Chi Minh City occupies tourists’ heart due to not only the image of a vibrant and charming city, converging all the conveniences of a modern metropolis, but also many attractions that we can spend time on exploring and enjoying with fun.

 In order to help you know more about this city, please enjoy our list of Top 10 best things to do in Ho Chi Minh City (also famous tourist attractions in Saigon) below.